lc-soft/LCUI/README.md

 **LC** originates from the initials of the author's name.
 The library was initially designed to help the author develop small projects and gain development experience.
 However, the author did not gain a competitive advantage in the job market, which is crowded with C/C++ experts, and thus had to work in web front-end development.
 As a result, LCUI now leans towards integrating technologies from the web front-end domain.

-### Main Features
+### Key Features

-- **Cross-Platform:** Supports Windows and Linux.
+- **Cross-platform:** Supports Windows and Linux.
-- **Fully Custom-Drawn Components:** Components maintain a consistent appearance and behavior across multiple platforms.
+- **Fully custom-drawn components:** Ensures consistent appearance and behavior of components across platforms.
+- **DPI awareness:** Automatically scales the UI on high-resolution screens to maintain a clear display.
-- **Built-in CSS Engine:** Supports using CSS to define the style and layout of the user interface, making it easier to get started for those with web development experience.
+- **Built-in CSS engine:** Enables the use of CSS for defining UI styles and layouts, making it easier for developers with web development experience to get started.
-- **Provides Modern Development Tools:** The tools allow you to use the [TypeScript](https://lcui-dev.github.io/docs/guide/typescript) language with JSX syntax, the React library, and other web front-end technologies to write user interfaces.
+- **Modern development tools:** Includes tools that allow you to build user interfaces using [TypeScript](https://lcui-dev.github.io/docs/guide/typescript) with JSX syntax, the React library, and other web frontend technologies.

-### Overview of Features
+### Development Experience Preview

-You can learn about the development experience of LCUI applications from the following screenshot:
+You can get an overview of the development experience for LCUI applications from the following image:

 ![preview](preview.png)